Plain English Summary

 Not available in web format, please use the contact details below to request a patient information sheet

-Respiratory infection - Lower respiratory tract infection, pneumonia and bronchiectasis
+Respiratory infection, including lower respiratory tract infection, pneumonia and bronchiectasis

 HOME FIRST - Early supported hospital discharge or standard hospital care